 If you have existing data or program files in LIF, SRM, or HFS volumes, you can convert the files to DFS by copying them to a DFS directory.
-You can use the HP BASIC "COPY" statement, which performs the conversion automatically, but only copies one file at a time.
-If you want to copy files from a LIF volume, you can use the "CATCOPY" utility, which can copy an entire LIF volume at once.
+You can use the HP BASIC "COPY" statement, which performs the conversion automatically.
+For convenience, you can also use the "CATCOPY" utility.